swenyang/react-ultra-select/README.md

 Basically React Ultra Select works like the `select` and `option` tags in HTML, however, it supports multi-column selection with event callbacks for implementing more powerful features.
 Very handy.

-Version <= 1.0.10 uses [iScroll][3] which provides smoother scrolling experience, however, increases file size significantly.
+Version 1.0.x uses [iScroll][3] which provides smoother scrolling experience, however, increases file size significantly.
+Version 1.1.x uses `div`'s scrolling event and removes dependency of [iScroll][3], however, it's hard to select when there are a lot of elements. **Still working in progress**.

 ## Features
 - **Compatible**